 The Barnard Music Program provides the vocal program for the university, which includes the Barnard-Columbia Chorus and Chamber Choir, solo studio voice lessons and three limited-enrollment vocal classes, Technique in Singing, the Vocal Repertoire Class and Worldmuse.
 There are two opera companies in residence, Opera Hispanica and the Brooklyn Opera Theater which present on-campus performances in the fall and spring.
 The program provides a music history course, Introduction to Music, which is a year-long survey of Western European art music from sixth-century Gregorian Chant to the work of living composers; the course fulfills the Fine and Performing Arts requirement of the General Education Requirements and serves as a pre-requisite for the music major.
 An additional option is an undergraduate major in ethnomusicology.
 Students may complete a senior project in music repertoire by presenting an hour-long recital, or may write a fifty-page thesis project in music research.
 The successful student will gain professional level performance skills though studio lessons and the theory and ear training sequence, and gain a comprehensive knowledge of music history from the courses in historical musicology and ethnomusicology provided by the Music Department at Columbia University.

-Voice auditions will be held on Wednesday, September 5 and Thursday, September 6 in 405 Milbank from 6:00-10:00 pm.
-Students may sing any song of their choice, style, or language.
+Wednesday, September 9 and Thursday, September 10 in 405 Milbank from 6:00-10:00 pm.
+Please pick up an audition form from 319 Milbank which will be posted August 15.
+The forms should be returned by 5:00 p.m. on Wednesday, September 9 and Thursday, September 10, 2015.
+Students may sing a song of their choice, style, or language.
 Pianist is provided.

 Tuesday, September 15 in 405 Milbank from 6:00-8:00 pm

 Dinner will be served.
 All voices welcome without an audition.